theoeif/zigzag/README.md

 Package used : https://www.npmjs.com/package/@maplibre/maplibre-gl-leaflet.

-The project is almost live and close to production readines : [App Link](https://zigzag-project.org/)
+The project is almost live and close to production readines : https://zigzag-project.org/

 ## 🔧 Project Setup